Catholic Central High School (Windsor, Ontario)

 Catholic Central High School is a high school in Windsor, Ontario, Canada.
 It is operated by the Windsor-Essex Catholic District School Board (WECDSB).
 Melissa Cavallin is the school's current principal.
-Catholic Central High School has a diverse, multicultural student body.

 History

-Catholic Central was founded in 1985 / 1986 when the Windsor Catholic School Board voted to open a fourth Catholic high school in the city.
-In January 1986, a principal was chosen: Mr. Ed Johnston (principal 1986 - 1988), who began to visit the feeder schools and work with students who would soon be the school's first class, and would eventually become the first graduates of the school.
+In 1985 or 1986, the Windsor Catholic School Board voted to open a fourth Catholic high school in the city.
+In January 1986, the school board named Ed Johnston the principal, and he served in this role until 1988.
+During the school's first year of operation, in 1986–1987, classes were held in the vacated St. Hubert's School in South Windsor.
+During this first year, Catholic Central had 16 teachers.

-The physical location of the school was the first major problem.
-It was decided that the first year classes would be held in the vacated St. Hubert's School in South Windsor (now occupied by Monseigneur Jean Noel).
-The first classes began in September 1986 with a staff of 16 teachers.
-Students were bused out to South Windsor for their classes.

 In August 1987, negotiations with the Windsor Public School Board were completed and the school location moved from St. Hubert's.
-The new location had a long history in the area as a grade school (Guppy), a commercial high school (Commerce) and as the Adult Education Center.
-In the second year, the staff grew to 36 and there were 470 students in grades 9 and 10.
-In the fifth year, there were 1074 students and 75 teachers.
+The new location had previously been a grade school, a commercial high school, and an Adult Education Center.

+During the 1987–1988 school year, there were 36 staff and 470 students in Grades 9 and 10.
+In the 1990–1991 school year, there were 1074 students and 75 teachers.